Interfacelab/ilab-media-tools/readme.txt

 = Premium Upgrade with Improved Support Options and More Features =

+* Easily import your existing media library with the push of a button
+* WP-CLI support: Import your media library to the cloud, regenerate thumbnails and process your library with Amazon Rekognition using WP-CLI commands.
 * Direct uploads integrated directly into WordPress's media library
 * Cloud storage browser that allows you to import media to your media library from the cloud
 * Dynamic Images provides Imgix-like dynamic image generation directly in the plugin, no external service needed.